kevinjapan/Web-Dev-Agent/README.md

 `# to do : on-going - review & update setup instructions below`

 ## Setup
+The following steps should get you off and running!

 ### Homepage
-To display the styled WDA homepage hero section, create a new page and add the desired background image as it's featured image in the page settings.
+To display the styled **WDA** homepage hero section, create a new page and add the desired background image as it's `featured image` in the page settings.

-Then set your homepage as a static page in Admin/Settings/Reading and select this page as your Homepage.
+Then set your homepage as a static page in 'Admin/Settings/Reading' and select this page as your Homepage.

 This will automatically add the site title, tagline and featured image to a cover block hero section on your homepage.